smart-on-fhir/cumulus-library-data-metrics/quality/q_valid_us_core_v4/README.md

 In the case of Observation profiles, it's just the count of rows with the category in question.

+### A note on the DocumentReference profile

+The DocumentReference profile requires one or both of `content.attachment.data` and `content.attachment.url`.

+But since Cumulus ETL strips these fields, this metric does not require them.

 ### A note on Observation profiles

 Unlike the other resources, which check all rows, Observations are kind of a wild